InternetAunt/skywit/README.md

 # skywit
+Hey friends, this website is just one of the things I build for fun, of course, to improve my skills.
+# About it
-A software company specializing in crafting innovative websites, apps, and games that redefine the boundaries of technology.
+It is a software company specializing in crafting innovative websites, apps, and games that redefine the boundaries of technology.